GeorgeSchlosser/liri-node-app/README.md

  ## Install & Create Files
  In order to use LIRI you will need certain files to get it working.

- 1. Clone/download the repository for the following github page: https://github.com/GeorgeSchlosser/liri-node-app.
+ 1. Clone/download the repository from the above link.
  2. Create a .gitignore file and add the following file names:
     ```
     node_modules